fr1t2/qrl-chain-state-backup/README.md

 ## Setup

-Clone the repo `git clone https://github.com/fr1t2/qrl-chain-state-backup.git`
+1. Clone the repo including submodules: `git clone --recurse-submodules https://github.com/fr1t2/qrl-chain-state-backup.git`

+OR

+1. Clone the repo: `git clone https://github.com/fr1t2/qrl-chain-state-backup.git`
-Install the sub-module `git submodule init`
+2. Install the sub-module: `git submodule init`

-Update the sub-module `git submodule update`
+3. Update the sub-module: `git submodule update`

+### Confgiurations

 Edit the configurations for each script to include any user or directory related changes throughout the scripts.